allegroai/clearml/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/trains.svg)](https://img.shields.io/pypi/v/trains.svg)
 [![PyPI status](https://img.shields.io/pypi/status/trains.svg)](https://pypi.python.org/pypi/trains/)

 Behind every great scientist are great repeatable methods.
 Sadly, this is easier said than done.

 When talented scientists, engineers, or developers work on their own, a mess may be unavoidable.
 Yet, it may still be manageable.
 However, with time and more people joining your project, managing the clutter takes its toll on productivity.
-As your project moves toward production, visibility and provenance for scaling your deep-learning efforts are a must, but both suffer as your team grows.
+As your project moves toward production, visibility and provenance for scaling your deep-learning efforts are a must.

 For teams or entire companies, TRAINS logs everything in one central server and takes on the responsibilities for visibility and provenance so productivity does not suffer.
-TRAINS records and manages various deep learning research workloads and does so with unbelievably small integration costs.
+TRAINS records and manages various deep learning research workloads and does so with practically zero integration costs.

-TRAINS is an auto-magical experiment manager that you can use productively with minimal integration and while preserving your existing methods and practices.
-Use it on a daily basis to boost collaboration and visibility, or use it to automatically collect your experimentation logs, outputs, and data to one centralized server for provenance.
+We designed TRAINS specifically to require effortless integration so that teams can preserve their existing methods and practices.
+Use it on a daily basis to boost collaboration and visibility, or use it to automatically collect your experimentation logs, outputs, and data to one centralized server.

 (See TRAINS live at [https://demoapp.trainsai.io](https://demoapp.trainsai.io))
 ![Alt Text](https://github.com/allegroai/trains/blob/master/docs/webapp_screenshots.gif?raw=true)

-## Why Should I Use TRAINS?
+## Main Features

-TRAINS is our solution to a problem we share with countless other researchers and developers in the machine learning/deep learning universe.
-Training production-grade deep learning models is a glorious but messy process.
+TRAINS is our solution to a problem we shared with countless other researchers and developers in the machine learning/deep learning universe: Training production-grade deep learning models is a glorious but messy process.
-We built TRAINS to solve that problem.
 TRAINS tracks and controls the process by associating code version control, research projects, performance metrics, and model provenance.
-TRAINS removes the mess but leaves the glory.

-Choose TRAINS because...

-* Sharing experiments with the team is difficult and gets even more difficult further up the chain.
-* Like all of us, you lost a model and are left with no repeatable process.
-* You setup up a central location for TensorBoard and it exploded with a gazillion experiments.
-* You accidentally threw away important results while trying to manually clean up the clutter.
-* You do not associate the train code commit with the model or TensorBoard logs.
-* You are storing model parameters in the checkpoint filename.
-* You cannot find any other tool for comparing results, hyper-parameters and code commits.
+* Start today!
+    * TRAINS is free and open-source
-* TRAINS requires **only two-lines of code** for full integration.
+    * TRAINS requires only two lines of code for full integration
-* TRAINS is **free**.

-## Main Features
+* Use it with your favorite tools

-* Seamless integration with leading frameworks, including: PyTorch, TensorFlow, Keras, and others coming soon!
+    * Seamless integration with leading frameworks, including: *PyTorch*, *TensorFlow*, *Keras*, and others coming soon
-* Track everything with two lines of code.
+    * Support for *Jupyter Notebook* (see [trains-jupyter-plugin](https://github.com/allegroai/trains-jupyter-plugin)) and *PyCharm* remote debugging (see [trains-pycharm-plugin](https://github.com/allegroai/trains-pycharm-plugin))
+* Log everything.
+Experiments become truly repeatable
-* Model logging that automatically associates models with code and the parameters used to train them, including initial weights logging.
+    * Model logging with **automatic association** of **model + code + parameters + initial weights**
-* Multi-user process tracking and collaboration.
-* **Experiment comparison** including code commits, initial weights, hyper-parameters and metric results.
-* Management capabilities including project management, filter-by-metric.
-* Centralized server for aggregating logs, records, and general bookkeeping.
-* Automatically create a copy of models on centralized storage (TRAINS supports shared folders, S3, GS, and Azure is coming soon!).
+    * Automatically create a copy of models on centralized storage (supports shared folders, S3, GS, and Azure is coming soon!)
-* Support for Jupyter notebook (see the [trains-jupyter-plugin](https://github.com/allegroai/trains-jupyter-plugin)) and PyCharm remote debugging (see the [trains-pycharm-plugin](https://github.com/allegroai/trains-pycharm-plugin)).
+* Share and collaborate
+    * Multi-user process tracking and collaboration
+    * Centralized server for aggregating logs, records, and general bookkeeping
+* Increase productivity
+    * Comprehensive **experiment comparison**: code commits, initial weights, hyper-parameters and metric results
+* Order & Organization
+    * Manage and organize your experiments in projects
+    * Query capabilities; sort and filter experiments by results metrics
+* And more
+    * Stop an experiment on a remote machine using the web-app
-* A field-tested, feature-rich SDK for your on-the-fly customization needs.
+    * A field-tested, feature-rich SDK for your on-the-fly customization needs

-## TRAINS Magically Logs
+## TRAINS Automatically Logs

-TRAINS magically logs the following:

-* Git repository, branch and commit id
+* Git repository, branch, commit id and entry point (git diff coming soon)
-* Hyper-parameters, including:
+    * Hyper-parameters, including
     * ArgParser for command line parameters with currently used values
     * Tensorflow Defines (absl-py)
-    * Manually passed parameter dictionary
+* Explicit parameters dictionary
 * Initial model weights file
 * Model snapshots
 * stdout and stderr
-* TensorBoard scalars, metrics, histograms, images, and audio coming soon (also tensorboardX)
+* Tensorboard/TensorboardX scalars, metrics, histograms, images (with audio coming soon)
 * Matplotlib

 ## See for Yourself

-We have a demo server up and running [https://demoapp.trainsai.io](https://demoapp.trainsai.io) (it resets every 24 hours and all of the data is deleted).
+We have a demo server up and running at https://demoapp.trainsai.io.
+You can try out TRAINS and test your code with it.
+Note that it resets every 24 hours and all of the data is deleted.

-You can test your code with it:
+Connect your code with TRAINS:

 1. Install TRAINS

         pip install trains

-1. Add the following to your code:
+1. Add the following lines to your code

         from trains import Task
-        Task = Task.init(project_name=”my_projcet”, task_name=”my_task”)
+        task = Task.init(project_name=”my project”, task_name=”my task”)

 1. Run your code.
-When TRAINS connects to the server, a link prints.
-For example:
+When TRAINS connects to the server, a link is printed.
+For example

-        TRAINS Metrics page:
+        TRAINS Results page:
         https://demoapp.trainsai.io/projects/76e5e2d45e914f52880621fe64601e85/experiments/241f06ae0f5c4b27b8ce8b64890ce152/output/log

-1. Open your link and view the experiment parameters, model and tensorboard metrics.
+1. Open the link and view your experiment parameters, model and tensorboard metrics

 ## How TRAINS Works